sergimarsol/biomedical_autonomous_control/README.md

-# rUBot_mecanum
+# Biomedical Autonomous Control
+This repository contains a project for the control of a biomedical autonomous robot I developed for a Biomedical Systems Control course I took for my Biomedical Engineering Bachelor's.

-This rubot_mecanum workspace is organized in the following sections:
+This workspace is organized in the following sections:
 | Document | Contents   |
 |------|------|
 |   1. rUBot SW Model&Control  | Simulated model and different control actions|